On the Concentration of the Minimizers of Empirical Risks: Assumptions

 The assumption made here can be interpreted as a H\"older condition on $l(\cdot,x)$ with a constant that may vary with $x$.
 Since $\Xsp$ is a metric space, this constant has to be measured with respect to a reference point.
-This translates to assuming a H\"older condition on $l(\cdot,x) - l(\cdot,y)$ with constant $a(x,y)$.
-This function $a$ is required to be sub-exponential.
+This translates to assuming a H\"older condition on $l(\cdot,x) - l(\cdot,y)$ with constant $a(x,y)$ with the integrability condition that $a(X,Y)$ should be sub-exponential.
+In the remaining of the paper, the notation $\| a \|_{\psi_1}$ will be a shorthand to the quantity $\| a(X,Y) \|_{\psi_1}$ for independent $X,Y \sim \mu$.
+Note that $\| a \|_{\psi_1}$ is oftentimes called the sub-exponential diameter of the space $(\Xsp, a, \mu)$ \citep{maurer2021concentration}.